 - Resident and nonresident tags are available on a ‘first come, first served’ basis.

-- Some units have quotas and sell out early.
+- Some units have quotas and limits and sell out early.

 - Over-the-counter tags involve most hunting units and zones, but not all.

 - Opportunities vary depending on the type of weapon being used.